maximelenormand/Vessel-trip-from-path/VesselTrajectories.md

  Copyright 2016 Maxime Lenormand.
 All rights reserved.
 Code under License GPLv3.
 ______________________________________________________________________________________

-This script divides the spatio-temporal trajectory of a vessel into trips based on the following definition:
+This script divides spatio-temporal vessels's trajectories into trips based on the following definition:

 "A trip is composed of at least three successive positions being farther than *thd* meters from the coast and separated by inverevent times lower than *tht* seconds."